 Step 4: Prep the Pre-Hung Door

-Remove the cardboard packaging on the prehung door.
-Then dry-fit the door, which means to just fit the pre-hung door in the door opening to make sure it will work.
+Remove the prehung door’s cardboard packaging.
+Then dry-fit the door, which means just fitting the prehung door in the door opening to make sure it will work.
 If any of the sides of the frame are too long, you will need to adjust the frame by making cuts.

 The multi-purpose tool can also be used to cut anything around the door frame so that it fits.